shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

     status = 200
 ```

-If you now visit `http://localhost:8888/ember-api-routes/hello-world` in your browser you should see:
+Now if we visit `http://localhost:8888/ember-api-routes/hello-world` in our browser we should see:

 ```js
 {